Boss UltraPoxy 1ltr pack

 Limitations and Recommendations:

-• This system does not behave similarly to polyester fillers like standard builders’ bog.
+• UltraPoxy does not behave similarly to polyester fillers like standard builders’ bog.
 It requires a minimum volume, temperature, and time period to reach full cure before sanding.
 Allow extra time to reach full cure in holes smaller than 3-4mm in diameter and depth.
-A minimum mass is required to self-generate enough heat to complete the chemical curing process within a reasonable time.
-As a basic rule, a standard jolt head nail punched to a depth of 4mm will have a high enough volume to reach full cure at normal temperatures within a 4-hour time frame.
+A minimum volume is required to self-generate enough heat to complete the chemical curing process within a reasonable time.
+As a basic rule, a standard jolt head nail punched to a depth of 4mm will have a high enough volume to reach full cure at 20° within a 4-hour time frame.
 Hotter days and higher volumes reduce cure time, colder days and lower volumes extend cure time.
 Application under 6 degrees is not recommended.

 • Substrate temperature must be considered.
 Even when the atmosphere is warm, the substrate may remain cold, particularly in shaded areas.
 Cold substrates will extend cure time or may halt it altogether.